waleedtariq109/vite-multi-bundler/README.md

 A Vite plugin to bundle multiple CSS and JavaScript files into a single file and minify it.

+## NOTE

+This package is currently in beta version.
+Here are the remaining things that need to be done in order to release a stable build.

+- The bundled files are generated in the specified `outputDir`, as well as the `dist` directory.
+However, the bundled files should only be generated in the `dist` directory when the `outputDir` property is empty.
+- Implement file versioning.

 ## Installation

 You can install the `vite-multi-bundler` using npm: